 Now, critics will make all sorts of claims about how we can prevent unauthorized use of your image using encryption.
 But as we will see, those claims are hollow at best and dangerous if pursued to their ultimate conclusion (preview: you cannot have general purpose computing).
 So in summary: The upside of a digital x-ray image is how easy it makes it to get help; the downside is how hard it is to protect digital information.

 But the analysis hardly ends there.
 The benefits that accrue to your digital x-ray image go well beyond just you.
 Imagine a huge collection of digital x-ray images all labeled with diagnoses.
 We can use computers to search through those images and get machines to “learn” what to look for.
-We know that such systems can be built [find study].
+We know that such systems can be built given the recent progress with deep learning.
 And these systems, because of the magic of zero marginal cost, can assist with and eventually provide future diagnoses for free.
 This, you may recall from the section on technological deflation in healthcare, is exactly what we want.
 It was impossible in the world of analog x-ray images, and it will continue to be impossible if each of us selfishly tries to lock up our digital x-ray images.

 If we can't really protect data, or if doing so means sacrificing the basic purpose of computing and networking, then what should we do?
 The answer, I think, is to embrace a post-privacy and post-confidentiality world.
-We should work to protect people, not information, allowing information to become public but sheltering individuals from the potential consequences.
+We should work to protect people, not information, allowing for information to become public but sheltering individuals from the potential consequences.
+Such an embrace does not need to happen overnight.
+Rather we can take small steps into it starting with individuals who voluntarily disclose more information about themselves.

 But, you might ask, what about your bank account?
 If that information were public, wouldn't bad actors simply take your money?
 They might, which is why we need to construct systems that don't just require a number that you have already shared with others to authorize payments.
 Apple Pay and Android Pay are such systems.
 Every transaction requires an additional form of authentication at the time of transaction.
 Two factor authentication systems will become much more common in the future for any action that you will take in the digital world.
 In addition, we will rely more and more on systems such as Sift Science, another USV portfolio company, that assess in real time the likelihood that a particular transaction is fraudulent, taking into account hundreds of different factors.